mojolicious/mojo.js/docs/Introduction.md

 ### User-Agent

-While its primary purpose is testing, there is also a full featured HTTP and WebSocket user agent available via `ctx.ua`.
+While its primary purpose is testing, there is also a full featured HTTP and WebSocket user-agent available via `ctx.ua`.

 ```js